 SABR Day is an annual event that brings together SABR members and friends on the same day, regardless of where they live.
-The seventh annual SABR Day was held on Saturday, January 30, 2016.
+The eighth annual SABR Day was held on Saturday, January 28, 2017.

-- Storify recap: Click here to check out the buzz for SABR Day on social media
+- Storify recap: Check out the buzz on social media for SABR Day 2017

-- 2016 SABR Day map: Click the map image above for complete details on all 2016 SABR Day events (or click here to view details on a spreadsheet)
+- 2017 SABR Day map: Click the map image above for complete details on all 2017 SABR Day events (or click here to view details on a spreadsheet).

 Regional SABR meetings are open to all baseball fans — though we encourage you to join SABR if you like what you find — and are usually free to attend.
 Guest speakers often include current and former baseball players, managers, umpires, executives, scouts, writers and authors.